zxzvzxzz/demokit/README.md

 # README

 Welcome to Azure sales demo kit, this is public repo hosted our content.
+The public website is hosted in github pages, URL is https://azure.github.io/demokit
 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 ## Build and run